silversub/terraform/faqs.md

      }
    }
   ```
-3. If you are using Terraform on {{site.data.keyword.cloud_notm}} modules, the shared Terraform on {{site.data.keyword.cloud_notm}} block to be used in all the module folders that is been used.
+3. If you are using IBM Cloud Provider plug-in for Terraform modules, the shared IBM Cloud Provider plug-in for Terraform block to be used in all the module folders that is been used.
-    Detailed steps in the IBM Terraform on {{site.data.keyword.cloud_notm}} documentation will be published shortly.
+    Detailed steps in the IBM IBM Cloud Provider plug-in for Terraform documentation will be published shortly.
     {: note}

 ## Why I am getting an issue when trying to provision an `ibm_container_alb_cert`?